 Frigga’s powers circle around the properties of light and seeing.
 Like Freyr, she can direct the light of the moon, and silver is her favorite metal.
 She spindle weaves clouds and one of her handmaids, goddess Fulla, carries her eski; a wooden box made of ash that holds food.
 The day Friday has been named after her (Frigg’s day), and it is said that Frigga is one of the few deities to survive Ragnarok.

-Daughter of Fjorgyn, a mysterious entity lost in the Norse legends, Frigga stands proudly by Odin’s side as she is the only one to sit in Hlidskjalf, Odin’s high seat of power and world observation.
+Daughter of Fjorgyn, a mysterious entity lost in the Norse legends, Frigga stands proudly by Odin’s side as she is the only other to sit in Hlidskjalf, Odin’s high seat of power and world observation.
 Frigga’s name means beloved and she resides in the marshland halls of Fensalir.
 She and Odin have two sons; the Shining One Baldur – god of light – and the blind Hodr – god of winter.

 An unprevented tragedy